 Keyword: Medicare Access and CHIP Reauthorization Act (MACRA)

-The Trump administration has good news for those who want Medicare Advantage contracts to qualify as advanced alternative payment models under MACRA.
+There’s good news for those who want Medicare Advantage contracts to qualify as advanced alternative payment models under MACRA.

 Forty-nine physician groups, which represent doctors across the country, have asked the government to reduce the reporting period for MIPS this year.

 Finally.
 CMS has released an online tool that enables clinicians to determine whether they must participate in MIPS this year.

 CMS plans to make further changes this year to MACRA to ease the reporting burden for hospital-employed doctors.

 A St. Louis group practice has cut costs and improved quality outcomes thanks to bundled payments.